nbelova23/liberata-nextjs-deployment/docs/submission-guide.md

 ## 🚨 Important Notes

 ### DO:
-- ✅ Work in your own fork
+- ✅ Work in your own fork within the organization
 - ✅ Use the branch naming convention
 - ✅ Create PRs with the correct title format: `[SUBMISSION] username: Exercise XX - Name`
 - ✅ Fill out the PR description template completely
 - ✅ Ask questions if you're stuck
-- ✅ Keep your fork public for review

 ### DON'T:
 - ❌ Modify the main branch directly
 - ❌ Submit PRs without the `[SUBMISSION]` tag in the title
 - ❌ Submit work without following the naming convention
 - ❌ Wait until the last minute to ask for help
-- ❌ Make your fork private

 ## 🎓 Academic Integrity